Hard Drive Not Working After Power Outage: Power Outage Data Recovery

 At Gillware Data Recovery, our cleanroom is staffed with highly skilled engineers.
 The majority of our engineers have been with us for years and have salvaged data from thousands of failed storage devices.

-In electrical surge data recovery situations, we always begin with a free evaluation.
+In power surge or outage data recovery situations, we always begin with a free evaluation.
 We even offer to cover the cost of inbound shipping.
 Prepaid UPS shipping labels are available for all our clients in the continental US.

 Once we’ve assessed your storage device’s point of failure, we can determine the cost and likelihood of a successful recovery.
 This is when you get your exact price quote from us.
 We don’t do any additional work unless you approve the price quote, and we only send you a bill once we’ve successfully recovered your critical data.
 Once our successful efforts have been paid for, we send your data back to you on a healthy external drive.
 If we do not manage to recover your important data at a price that is sensible to you, you owe us nothing for our attempts.